 Tensile strength is applied to raw materials or parts using a tensile testing machine, also known as a universal testing machine (UTM), to evaluate both tensile and compressive force.
 It is frequently used for both small- and large-scale load testing in quality control and research projects.

 UTM is a fundamental instrument for polymer manufacturers to determine sample strength, elongation, flexibility, and physical and mechanical behavior.
 ASTM D 638, D 882, D 790, D 695, and BS 2782, as well as numerous other comparable standards.

 Test Can Perform: Tensile, Flexural, Compression, Peel, Bond, Cyclic.

 A tensile Testing Machine is used to accurately measure a material's standing force capacity by pulling it apart and determining how far the material is stretched before breaking.

-IDEAL LAB ENGINEERS LLP UTM provides highly accurate results using cutting-edge technology and is available in various models for testing a wide range of materials.
+Ideal Lab Equipments UTM provides highly accurate results using cutting-edge technology and is available in various models for testing a wide range of materials.
 Load Measuring Sensor, Sample Holding Grips, and Fixtures are interchanged to perform various tests such as compression, flexural, TENSILE, peel strength, and bond strength.